walles/exactype/README.md

 # TODO Before Johan can use Exactype as his Sole IME
 * Make long pressing "a" and keeping still show alternative "a"s like "@" after first showing the numeric keyboard for a while
+* Add long long press support to some key at the right of the keyboard and make sure the popup gets a reasonable position.
+* Aim for putting popup keyboard's bottom at the user's finger, and horizontally centered around that finger.
+Adjust position so that no part of the popup window is off screen.

 # TODO Before Getting the First Supervised Beta Tester
 A supervised beta tester would be somebody I'm in daily contact with and can discuss issues with.